kelvinlawson/kelvinlawson/README.md

 ### A few of the projects I'm working on at the moment:

 #### 📷 Novatek NT98530 Camera
 Building a complete IP camera solution based on the Novatek NT98530 SoC, developing a new RTSP and ONVIF server stack running on the Novatek SDK, integrated with the Novatek codec pipeline, and writing associated device drivers & bootloaders.
+YOLOv8 object detection running on the SoC's built-in CNN accelerator.

 #### 📟 Linux-based Touchscreen Device
 A Yocto Linux touchscreen device based on iMX6 using the LVGL graphics library, and associated kernel device drivers and other operating system elements.